 “We will stand united. … I invite you to Rustaveli, tomorrow at 7 pm, so we can declare together to the world that we don’t recognize these elections and that we are defending constitutional right.”

-The president’s words echo the words of former leader Giorgi Gakharia who said the results “does not reflect the will” of the Georgians and called for “reasonable protests” to “defend Europe’s future” in the country.
+The president’s words echo the words of former opposition leader Giorgi Gakharia who said the results “does not reflect the will” of the Georgians and called for “reasonable protests” to “defend Europe’s future” in the country.

 The Georgian Dream Party, founded by the oligarch Bidzina Ilishvili, is bringing the country closer towards Moscow and sabotaging its EU ambitions.
 Tbilisi adopted the controversial law on foreign agents earlier this year, which led to the EU freezing Georgia’s process of accession even though it had been granted candidate status in December.